-Considered in the larger social context and as a collective human endeavor, mathematics needs role-models and icons to motivate and inspire its practitioners.
+Considered in the larger social context and as a collective human endeavor, mathematics needs role models and icons to motivate and inspire its practitioners.
 The history of mathematics is a rich source of inspirational stories.
-Many present day mathematicians have mentioned being inspired by past legends.
-Children should be introduced to biography of geniuses such as Gauss, Euler, Riemann, Galois, Abel, Ramanujan, Erd\H{o}s etc.
+Many present-day mathematicians have mentioned being inspired by past legends.
+Children should be introduced to biographies of geniuses such as Gauss, Euler, Riemann, Galois, Abel, Ramanujan, Erd\H{o}s etc.

-Another aspect of history of mathematics is the fascinating story of how mathematical ideas have developed.
+Another aspect of the history of mathematics is the fascinating story of how mathematical ideas have developed.
 A mathematical idea, which seems obvious to us, might have taken several hundreds of years to develop in its present simplified form.
 Also, there are many important theorems and conjectures in mathematics, worth introducing to young students.
-For example the statement of Fermat's last theorem is elementary and even school-students can easily understand it.
+For example, the statement of Fermat's last theorem is elementary and even school students can easily understand it.

-Medha was given the following problem.
-Find the sum of first $ 100 $ natural numbers, i.e., find the sum $ 1 + 2 + 3 + \cdots 100 $.
-But before this she was told the story of Gauss and his teacher, and how Gauss solved this problem, with some dramatic embellishments.
-Later on Medha learned the trick to do this problem.
-She always refereed to the trick as the Gauss's trick while applying it to solve similar problems related to finding sums of arithmetic series.
-Since, there was a human name and a historical story associated to the mathematical concept, it was easy for Medha to learn and remember the concept.